 The reality is...
 China can’t cut off America’s supply of critically important chips if we make them here ourselves.

 And getting these projects fast-tracked is literally a “do or die” moment for the American tech industry.
 There is no time to waste.
 They have to get this done quickly...
-Because if they don’t... the U.S. military is at risk.
+Because if they don’t... the effective shutdown of our military is on the table.

-A Great Depression is at risk.
+Another Great Depression is on the table.

-A collapse of the U.S. economy is at risk.
+A collapse of the U.S. economy is on the table.

+These are all real risks today.

 China could use this moment to take over as the #1 economic force on the planet.